David Chadwick (Liberal Democrat politician): Early life

 Chadwick grew up in Gloucestershire, to a mother from Maesteg.
 At the age of 19 he was accepted into the Army Intelligence Corps, but had to drop out due to "over-training".
 He then went to study international studies at Leiden University.

 In 2012, he was hit by a car, which split his leg in two, which took 3 months to recover from.
 When in 2014, he decided to move his studies to Argentina, he had yellow fever vaccination which triggered a rare condition called Guillain-Barré syndrome.
 This caused him to become "totally paralysed".

 In 2017, Chadwick attended St Cross College, Oxford, where he studied a master's degree in European History.

 Political career

 Chadwick contested North Dorset in the 2019 general election.
-He was selected to stand for Brecon, Radnor and Cwm Tawe in the 2024 UK general election in 2022.
+He was selected to stand for Brecon, Radnor and Cwm Tawe in the 2024 general election in 2022.
 He won the seat with a majority of 1,472 votes, becoming the only Lib Dem MP in Wales.

 Chadwick's political focuses are rural depopulation and agriculture.

 On 18 September 2024, Ed Davey announced his new Frontbench Team.
 David Chadwick became Spokesperson for Wales within the team.